Travel Stage: After Glacier, heading for Whidbey Island on the Washington Coast

 We learned that “Eastern Washington” is considered everywhere from the Cascade Mountains to the eastern border with Idaho.
 I was surprised to find that most of this area is arid desert for as far as you can see…that is, until you reach any of the many reclamation project areas – areas where water from several mighty rivers that curve across the state is used to “make the desert bloom.”
 Columbia River at Sunset

 We entered Washington about 50 north of Spokane.
 Our route from Kalispell took Highway 2 through the mountains and past the cute towns of Bonner’s Ferry and Sandpoint, Idaho.
-We overnighted at a Thousand Trails campground near Newport, WA called Little Diamond (link to review and details).
+We overnighted at a Thousand Trails campground near Newport, WA called Little Diamond.
 Little Diamond Thousand Trails The next farm down was Big Barn Brewing Company, where live music and a full parking lot lured us in to try a flight of their home brewed beers.
 Just down the road we happened to stop at Townshend Cellars to taste some of the best wine I’d ever had, and all were older 2003 or 2005 vintages!

 These were just a few of the dozens of farms, wineries, and breweries in the area.
 We wished we had more time to spend here, and will definitely be happy to come back sometime!